 I like to think of ligatures as a garnish on a plate.
 It steps up the visual appeal, but too much can overpower and misconstrue the flavor dynamic.
 Ligatures do the same for calligraphy, but don’t use them so much that your reader gets tired while sifting through them all.

 Get comfortable with your calligraphy spacing first.
-Then, study blocks of text written in the calligraphy hand you’re working with.
+Then, study historical blocks of text written in the calligraphy hand you’re working with.
 Notice the ligatures, and then try them on your own!

 Word Spacing